zer0wipe/synapse/README.md

 - Add by action: opening links or running `Synapse: Add note to branch`.
 - Reorder with drag and drop; remove with the `×` button; clear via command palette.
 - Keep it handy with `Synapse: Show branch` to toggle the dockable pane.
+- The moment you pin anything, Synapse switches to fully manual context—automatic context stays out of the way until you clear the branch again.

+### Automatic Context

+- When the branch is empty, Synapse automatically includes the active note plus nearby outgoing links and backlinks.
+- Depth and total note count are capped by settings so the context stays focused.
+- Automatic context is invisible in the sidebar by design—use it as the default, then pin notes whenever you want to take manual control.

 ### Keyboard-First Commands